the-technat/the-technat/content/Linux/sway-de.md

 Linus is always broken and nothing is perfect:

 - Sway doesn't have the abbility to mirror outputs (https://github.com/swaywm/sway/issues/1666)
-- Screen Recording is not configured (must find a tool)
-- Guide is not fully transparent, some config files are not explained (see TODOs in text)
+- This guide is not yet fully transparent, some config files are not explained (see TODOs in text)
 - Ranger cannot connect to sshfs, sftp, nfs, smb...
-- Where to set environment variables to be applied at certain levels?
 - Switch sway sub apps to systemd?

 ## Prerequisites